-- 9.2 The Fund Administrator may, if requested by an individual, having identified a potential breach, take responsibility for investigating, recording and, if required, reporting a breach to the regulator. - 9.3 The Chief Officer for Bedfordshire Pension Fund will investigate the circumstances of the potential breach to understand why, and how it occurred, the effect, reaction and wider consequences of the breach, and make recommendations for any immediate corrective action required as a result of the initial breach and corrective measures required to prevent reoccurrence, including an action plan where necessary.
+- 9.2 The Fund Administrator may, if requested by an individual, having identified a potential breach, take responsibility for investigating, recording and, if required, reporting a breach to the Regulator. - 9.3 The Chief Officer for Bedfordshire Pension Fund will investigate the circumstances of the potential breach to understand why and how it occurred, the effect, reaction and wider consequences of the breach, and make recommendations for any immediate corrective action required as a result of the initial breach and corrective measures required to prevent reoccurrence, including an action plan where necessary.

-- 9.4 Where it is established that a breach of the law has occurred, the Fund Administrator, having taken into account the report of the Chief Officer for Bedfordshire Pension Fund, the Regulator's decision tree, and after consultation with the Chairs of the Pension Fund Committee, and Local Pension Board, will determine whether the breach is materially significant and if required submit a report to the Regulator. - 9.5 If appropriate, the Fund Administrator will refer to external parties to obtain any necessary legal or other advice before deciding if the breach is considered to be of material significance to the Regulator. - 9.6 The Council, officers and the Pension Board cannot rely on waiting for other reporters to report a breach where it has occurred.
-Where a breach has occurred and has been identified by the Council, officers or Pension Board it should be recorded, assessed and where necessary reported as soon as reasonably practicable, but no later than one month after becoming aware of the breach or likely breach. - 9.7 A reporter should not wait until the next Pension Fund Committee or Local Pension Board to highlight a breach of the regulations.
-The matter should either be escalated to the Council Officer highlighted in paragraph 9.1 or the Reporter should make a report directly to the Regulator, providing a copy of the report to the Fund Administrator (unless the reporter is following the whistleblowing procedure). - 9.8 Where an employer or third party is involved in the breach, that organisation/individual will be informed in writing in advance of any report being submitted to the regulator. - 9.9 All materially significant breaches must be reported to the Regulator in writing.
+- 9.4 Where it is established that a breach of the law has occurred, the Fund Administrator, having taken into account the report of the Chief Officer for Bedfordshire Pension Fund, the Regulator's traffic light framework, and after consultation with the Chairs of the Pension Fund Committee, and Local Pension Board, will determine whether the breach is materially significant and if required submit a report to the Regulator. - 9.5 If appropriate, the Fund Administrator will refer to external parties to obtain any necessary legal or other advice before deciding if the breach is considered to be of material significance to the Regulator. - 9.6 The Council, officers and the Pension Board cannot rely on waiting for other reporters to report a breach where it has occurred.
+Where a breach has occurred and has been identified by the Council, officers or Pension Board it should be recorded, assessed and where necessary reported as soon as reasonably practicable, and usually within ten working days of the breach being identified.
+Reporters may decide that a longer reporting time is reasonable and, where this is the case, should document the reasons for this. - 9.7 A reporter should not wait until the next Pension Fund Committee or Local Pension Board to highlight a breach of the regulations.
+The matter should either be escalated to the Council Officer highlighted in paragraph 9.1 or the reporter should make a report directly to the Regulator, providing a copy of the report to the Fund Administrator (unless the reporter is following the whistleblowing procedure). - 9.8 Where an employer or third party is involved in the breach, that organisation/individual will be informed in writing in advance of any report being submitted to the regulator. - 9.9 All materially significant breaches must be reported to the Regulator in writing.
 This can be via post or electronically.
 The Regulator encourages the use of its standard reporting facility via its Exchange on-line service.
-The report should include: - full name of the Fund; - description of the breach or breaches; - any relevant dates; - name of the employer (where known/appropriate); - name, position and contact details of the Reporter; and their relationship to the Fund - the reason the breach is thought to be of material significance to the Regulator;
+The report should include: - full name and address of the Fund and the type of scheme - description of the breach or breaches, including any relevant dates; name and address of the employer (where known/appropriate); - name, position and contact details of the reporter and their relationship to the Fund - the reason the breach is thought to be of material significance to the Regulator;